 If you have signs or symptoms of nasal polyps, you're likely to start by seeing your primary care physician.
-However, your doctor may refer you to a specialist in ear, nose and throat disorders (ENT doctor, or otolaryngologist) or an allergy specialist (allergist) for diagnostic tests or treatment.
+However, your doctor may refer you to an ear, nose and throat (ENT) specialist or an allergy specialist (allergist) for diagnostic tests or treatment.

 Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to prepare ahead of time.
 Here are some suggestions to help you get ready for your appointment and understand what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 When you make your appointment, ask if you need to fast for blood work or if you need to do anything else to prepare for diagnostic tests.

 - Write down all of your symptoms, even if they seem unrelated to your nose or sinuses.
 Your doctor will want to know details about when your symptoms started and whether anything seems to make them better or worse.

 - Take along a family member or friend, if possible.
 Having someone along can help you recall all the information provided during your appointment.

 - Make a list of your other medical conditions.
 Your doctor will want to know if you're currently being treated for allergies, asthma or any other health conditions.

 - Make a list of all your medications, including over-the-counter drugs and vitamins or supplements.